 TOWARDS ITALY

-After the success of the event in New York, the exhibition will continue its journey in Italy, where American artists will have the opportunity to exhibit their works, further strengthening the cultural exchange between the two countries.
+American and Italian artists will have the opportunity to exhibit their works, further strengthening the cultural exchange between the two countries.

 The Milan Cathedral and the spires are a recurring theme in my works.